The 69 Eyes: History

-In April 2010, during an interview with Sean Twisted of Renegaderadio.net, Rudi Protrudi, frontman & founder of The Fuzztones, reported he had completed work on new song with The 69 Eyes, although further details were unavailable during that time.
+In April 2010, during an interview with Sean Twisted of Renegaderadio.net, Rudi Protrudi (frontman and founder of The Fuzztones) reported he had completed work on a new song with The 69 Eyes, although further details were unavailable during that time.

-On the official The 69 Eyes webpage they reported a European tour with Hardcore Superstar and Crashdïet in March and April 2011.
+On the official The 69 Eyes webpage the band's reported a European tour with Hardcore Superstar and Crashdïet in March and April 2011.

-Early in 2012, The 69 Eyes began recording their next studio album X. X was released on 28 September 2012, across Europe and on 9 October 2012, in the United States.
+Early in 2012, The 69 Eyes began recording their next studio album X, which was released on 28 September 2012 across Europe and on 9 October 2012 in the United States.
 The first single from the album was "Red" and featured a music video.
 The second single was "Borderline".
 Both singles were available before the album was released in Europe.
 In February 2013, the band released the singles "Love Runs Away" and "Tonight" simultaneously via iTunes.
 "Tonight" was released exclusively in Finland while "Love Runs Away" was released everywhere else.
 Both singles included two previously unreleased tracks, "Rosary Blue" and "Dracula's Castle", the latter being the song Rudi Protrudi reported he had co-written with The 69 Eyes back in 2010.

-The 69 Eyes released a double-CD compilation of their radio hit singles called "The Best of Helsinki Vampires" on 1 November 2013.
-The compilation also included a brand-new single "Lost Without Love".
+The 69 Eyes released a double-CD compilation of their radio hit singles called The Best of Helsinki Vampires in November 2013.
+The compilation also included a new single, "Lost Without Love".

 On 29 July 2015, the band announced that they were working on a new album with producer Johnny Lee Michaels in Helsinki.
-Johnny Lee Michaels previously worked with the band on four consecutive albums (Blessed Be, Paris Kills, Devils, Angels) The new album was set to be released in early 2016.
+Michaels previously worked with the band on four consecutive albums (Blessed Be, Paris Kills, Devils, Angels).
+The new album was set to be released in early 2016.
 They also announced the first single "Jet Fighter Plane" to be released on 15 January 2016.
 The second single "Dolce Vita" was released on 8 April 2016.
 Both singles had music videos directed by Ville Juurikkala.

 The album titled Universal Monsters was released on 22 April 2016.
 The third single was announced to be "Jerusalem" and was released with a music video on 13 May 2016.

 On 17 April 2019, the band began their first tour in the United States since 2009, ahead of the release of their upcoming album.
-The tour ends on 18 May in Philadelphia, making them the last national act scheduled to play at The Trocadero prior to its closure.
+The tour ended on 18 May in Philadelphia, making them the last national act scheduled to play at The Trocadero prior to its closure.